utexas-bwi/bwi/README.md

 Then, build everything:
 ```
-$ catkin build
+$ catkin build --mem-limit 50%
 $ source devel/setup.bash
 ```

-Note that the **catkin build** command from the **python-catkin-tools** package is *required* for building on ROS Kinetic.
+Note that the **catkin build** command from the **python-catkin-tools** package is *required* for building on ROS Kinetic and Melodic.
 On ROS Indigo, you can still use **catkin_make** instead, although the newer build tool is recommended.